sidakram/bippy/README.md

 bippy _attempts\*_ to solve two problems:

-1. it's not possible to write instrumentation for React without the end user changing code
+1. it's not possible to write instrumentation for react without the end user changing code
 2. doing anything useful with fibers requires you to know react source code very well

 bippy allows you to access fiber information from outside of react and provides friendly low-level utils for interacting with fibers.